fgscivittaro/fsfsnm/django_tutorial.md

 - You can write other files within `polls` and enter python code in them

 <pre><code>
-# Using regex to figure out which view to use

 from django.conf.urls import url from . import views